ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - Summary
 ![alt text](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/examples/summary.py_GoogleSpreadsheet.png)

-Run monitor.py e.g. once per hour (I use it on a Raspberry Pi and on Windows 10 with pure Python, but it will also run on Mac or a linux Operating System) and you can always check afterwards:
+Run monitor.py e.g. once per hour or infinite (I use it on a Raspberry Pi and on Windows 10 with pure Python, but it will also run on Mac or a linux Operating System) and you can always check afterwards:
 - captured locations
 - odometer at specific day/hour
 - how much driven at a specific day